iluvjava/Maths/Notebook 2.0 markdown/AMATH 561 Probability Theory/Probability Basics/Lebesgue Integral and Expected Value.md

 **Explnation:**

-A simple function is a function that can be described by a finite linear combination of indicator function where each of the indictor function is on $A_i$, and all $A_i$ is discreate
+A simple function is a function that can be described by a finite linear combination of indicator function where each of the indictor function is on $A_i$, and all $A_i$ is discrete.
 This can be viewed as assigning discrete value for each of the discrete domain for the function, partitioning the output of the function using the partitioned domain.
+If the random variable $X$ is discrete, then it can be modeled using a simple function.

 **Simple Function Lesbegue Integral**